rubyconfig/config/README.md

 ### General

 * `const_name` - name of the object holing you settings.
 Default: `'Settings'`
-* `environment` - value for specifying the environment - currently only affects Rails applications.
+* `environment` - define current environment, affecting which settings file will be loaded.
 Default: `Rails.env`

 ### Merge customization